-Since its inception, the Seminary has been concerned with partnering with students by providing them opportunities for financial assistance as they prepare for ministry.
-The administration of the Seminary, with the approval of the Board of Directors, has established two agencies to represent it in the administration of financial aid to students.
+Since its inception, the Seminary has been concerned with partnering with students by providing opportunities for financial assistance as they prepare for ministry.
+Seminary Administration, with the approval of the Board of Directors, has established two agencies to represent it in the administration of financial aid to students.
 They are the Financial Aid Office and the Financial Aid Committee.